rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/custom/index.md

 ### VMs with Private and Public IP Addresses

-By default, the IP of a VM with a private IP and public IP will be set to the public IP.
-If you wanted to change the IP address to the private one, you'll need to edit the command provided from the UI.
-In order for the _rancher-agent_  container to be launched correctly, set the `CATTLE_AGENT_IP` environment variable to the private IP address.
+By default, the IP of a VM with a private IP and public IP will be set to match the IP specified in the registration URL.
+For example, if a private IP is used in the registration URL, then the host's private IP will be used.
+If you wanted to change the host's IP address, you’ll need to edit the command provided from the UI.
+In order for the rancher-agent container to be launched correctly, set the CATTLE_AGENT_IP environment variable to the desired IP address.
 All the hosts within Rancher will need to be on the same network as Rancher server.

 ```bash
 sudo docker run -d -e CATTLE_AGENT_IP=<PRIVATE_IP> -v /var/run/docker....